 If it’s food package design you need, hire a food package designer.
 It’s finicky stuff.
 These people know what the government wants – how big the fonts have to be, how to get both official languages on a teeny tiny label, how a nutritional table and a bar code goes – and they make it happen so that it looks good and people want to buy it.
 The connections they have (translators, food scientists) and things you will learn from them is remarkable.
 How to find one?
-Ask a colleague or contact us at Good to Grow (we have resources!).
-Or contact the Small Scale Food Processor Association of BC or BC Food Processors for resources (or your provincial counterpart).
+Ask a colleague or contact the Small Scale Food Processor Association of BC or BC Food Processors for resources (or your provincial counterpart).

-- The independent: If you don’t have a name, ask everyone you know.
+If you don’t have a name, ask everyone you know.
 That doesn’t help?
-Go online, Google ‘graphic designer, food, Vancouver’ (or whatever you’re needing).
+Go online, Google ‘graphic designer, food writer, Vancouver (or whatever you’re needing).
 Do what you would do if you needed a plumber – read websites, call around, ask questions.
 The independent advantage?
 They will take smaller jobs.
 Their fees can be less than an agency because they don’t have the overhead.
 They have different reasons for why they want to do something – maybe they want the profile, or they’re building their portfolio in a different direction, or they’re not as busy as they want because they suck at getting business (creative types often do but don’t expect to pay them crap; that’s not the point, nor is it right).

 None of it is free or even cheap.
-Free is almost always some kind of trouble and cheap is well, cheap.
+Free is almost always some kind of trouble and cheap is, well, cheap.
 Most projects are quoted as a flat fee based on the scope of the project.
-If you start to wander outside that predetermined scope you may be charged an hourly fee, which starts around $80.00 an hour and goes up, sometimes way up, from there.
+If you start to wander outside that predetermined scope it may cost you.
+Read the scope document before you sign on with anyone.
+Know what you are buying.
+BTW, if you end up paying an hourly fee, it starts around $80.00 and goes up, sometimes way up, from there.

 Visual and written communication is a very specific kind of knowledge.
+We went to school to learn our crafts.
 Trust us; we will make you as beautiful on the outside as your are on the inside.
-We love getting you right.

 Part 1 – The who and how of creative